OneKeyHQ/documents/docs/Extension/05-Resources/create-dapp.md

   //------Inserted Code------\\
   const MetaMaskClientCheck = () => {
-    //Now we check to see if MetaMask is installed if (!isMetaMaskInstalled()) {
+    //Now we check to see if OneKey is installed if (!isMetaMaskInstalled()) {
-      //If it isn't installed we ask the user to click to install it onboardButton.innerText = 'Click here to install MetaMask!';
+      //If it isn't installed we ask the user to click to install it onboardButton.innerText = 'Click here to install OneKey!';
     } else {
       //If it is installed we change our button text onboardButton.innerText = 'Connect';